 You can surprise the guest of honor at the retirement dance party by doing a flashmob with all the guests.
 Perhaps, the retiree has a favorite song, and you discuss it with the DJ of the party to play that song at a specific time.
 Before the party, you send all the guests instructions and a video with the choreography of the song.
 So everyone can practice the dance beforehand.

 You don’t have to be a dancer to do a flashmob, the success of the flashmob is the number of people that participate.
 The more people, the better.

 It’s a great way to honor the retiree and have fun too.
-And you don’t need to choreograph a dance yourself, there are many tutorials on YouTube to all kinds of famous songs.
+And you don’t need to choreograph a dance yourself, there are many tutorials on YouTube for all kinds of famous songs.
 So you can pick a song online that the retiree loves too and share the instruction video with the guests.

-9) Give a photobook
+9) Give A Photobook

 The best gifts in life are gifts filled with memories.
 So walk down memory lane and give the retiree a photobook at the retirement party.
 You can collect (old) photos from co-workers, friends, or family and ask them to write a couple of wishes, anecdotes, or a little note to make it even more special.